Raj28Mall/bulk_mailer/README.md

 VERCEL PROMPT:
 1. Add delete option for templates
 2. Add delete option for template gallery and also add a "More coming soon" or something to it
-3. does every contact belong to a LIST? if doesnt, maybe add a general (for ppl with no belonging to any lists)
+3. does every contact have to belong to a LIST? if doesnt, maybe add a general (for ppl with no belonging to any lists)
+4. Add a page for pricing (Make it say enthusiastically, totally free for now!)